Improving Chemotherapy Treatment to Reduce Side-effects

-Kevin and his business partner, Afshin Kahn (left above), started Chimeric Designs Inc. as a spin-off of Kevin’s co-curricular research internship.
-The company is committed to researching more effective techniques in chemotherapy treatment to reduce post-treatment impacts on patients.
-Chimeric Designs, incorporated in May 2017, was recently awarded a Commercialization Gap Fund from the WSU Office of Commercialization to support the advancement of its products to the marketplace.
+Kevin and his business partner, Afshin Kahn, started Chimeric Designs Inc. as a spin-off of Kevin’s co-curricular research internship and are devoted to researching more effective techniques in chemotherapy treatment to reduce post-treatment impacts on patients.
+The company was incorporated in May 2017, and was recently awarded a Commercialization Gap Fund from the WSU Office of Commercialization to support the advancement of its products to the marketplace.

 The two entrepreneurs have an impressive array of degrees.
 Afshin earned a bachelor’s degree in biotechnology and genetics in India, a master’s degree in applied biomolecular technology from University of Nottingham in UK, and a Ph.D. in environmental sciences and natural resources with a focus on geomicrobiology and astrobiology from WSU.
 She pursued many interdisciplinary projects between geological sciences and microbiology, and currently teaches earth science courses at WSU.
 Kevin has a bachelor’s and master’s degree in chemical engineering from Georgia Tech, and completed his Ph.D. in chemical engineering at WSU in 2016 under WSU faculty member Dr. Alla Kostyukova.